boynux/boynux.github.com/_posts/2015-05-16-rake-pipeline-automation.md

 * Managing dependencies.
 * And few more ...

+The other obvious reason is the build pipelines and CI jobs.
+By using tools such as Rake you have more standard and clean jobs.
+Also developers and automation servers use exactly same method to build, test and deploy projects.
+Which helps us to avoid mistakes and uncaught bugs due to differences in build, test or deploy.

 So if you are not using them yet, I hope this tiny how to helps to get started.

 ### Tools

 There are quite a few task management tools out there and more or less you can choose anyone you like.
-They all try to solve a very similar problem which is Manging Tasks.
+They all try to solve a very similar problem which is *Manging Tasks*.
 To name a few:

 * Make
 * Ant (or nAnt)